sshaw/jaxb2ruby/README.md

 * Do something with org.w3c.dom.*
 * Don't treat XML Schema types as elements
 * Circular dependencies, currently can be resolved by manually adding forward declarations
+* Fix other things that surly don't work

 ### Author